cavaloni/react-input-range/README.md

 By default, value labels are displayed as plain numbers.
 If you want to change the display, you can do so by passing in a function.
 The function can return something different, i.e.: append a unit, reduce the precision of a number.

+#### markers: Array of (Object shape { leftPercent: number, className: string })

+Pass an array of markers with the leftPercent being what percentage the marker is from the beginning, left most part of the track, irrespective of the minimum or maximum values.
+Use the className to style the markers individually (no default style so will not be visible without it).

 #### maxValue: number

 Set a maximum value for your component.
 You cannot drag your slider beyond this value.